atlas-jswank/atlas-jswank.github.io/src/content/blog/dev-containers.md

 /workspaces/devcontainers-demo $
 ```

-The `node:21-alipine` image has everything need to run node code without any more setup.
+The `node:21-alipine` image has everything needed to run node code without any more setup.

 ## Exiting/Reopening the container